Pancakes are a great meal anytime

 Syrup or jam?

 So weigh in here: which do you prefer?
 Syrup or jam on your pancakes?
 Or maybe honey?
+A berry sauce would be delicious!
 Please provide your answer in the comments below.

 - 1 teaspoon salt